 Green Algae

 Green algae are most commonly found in freshwater tanks.
 They contain chloroplasts and undergo photosynthesis, making food and producing oxygen.
-Types of green algae include:

-- Sea lettuce
+- Sea lettuce.

-- Horsehair algae
+- Horsehair algae.

-- Dead man’s fingers
+- Dead man’s fingers.

 Blue-Green Algae

 Blue-green algae aren’t so much an alga as bacteria.
 They grow on plants and decorations, creating a film and a foul-smelling odor.
-You’ll also find them in the substrate and on the tank’s glass.
+You’ll also find them in the substrate and the tank’s glass.

 Brown Algae